 This probability depends on the energy differences $\Delta E_{jk} = E_{j}-E_{k} $ for ($j, k=1,2,3$) and the parameters of the mixing matrix.
 In the ultra-relativistic limit, we approximate as, $\Delta E_{jk}\simeq ({\Delta m^{2}_{jk}}/{2E})$ with $\Delta m^{2}_{jk}=m^{2}_{j}-m^{2}_{k} $ and $E$ is the neutrino energy, assuming all mass eigenstates share the same momentum $p$.

 In the scenarios beyond the SM, neutrino propagation can be affected by NSI with matter, which introduce additional effective potentials modifying the flavor evolution Hamiltonian.
 The NSI formalism extends the standard oscillation framework by incorporating these new interactions as perturbations in the matter potential, typically parameterized by dimensionless coefficients $\epsilon_{\alpha\beta}$ with $\alpha, \beta= e, \mu, \tau$.
-This approach allows for a systematic study of how beyond-Standard-Model effects can influence neutrino oscillation probabilities.
+This approach allows for a systematic study of how BSM effects can influence neutrino oscillation probabilities.
 The widely studied dimension six four-fermion operators responsible for NSIs can be written as \cite{Ohlsson:2012kf,Miranda:2015dra,Liao:2016orc}